-KAINUU ORIENTEERING WEEK – An orienteering and holiday week for the whole family
+KAINUU ORIENTEERING WEEK FINLAND – An orienteering and holiday week for the whole family

 The event in general

-Kainuu Orienteering Week (Kainuu O-Week / KOW) promises unique experiences in the varied terrain, rich culture and pristine natural environment in the Kainuu area.
+The oldest Finnish Orienteering Week - Kainuu Orienteering Week Finland (Kainuu O-Week / KOW) promises unique experiences in the varied terrain, rich culture and pristine natural environment in the Kainuu area.
 The week offers a versatile orienteering and holiday experience for both orienteering participants and spectators alike.

 The event attracts between 4,000 to 10,000 participants and spectators annually, making it one of the most popular sporting events in Finland.
 The biggest week in its history was in 2013, when there were a total 9166 participants across all categories.

-Kainuu Orienteering Week is an annual, international orienteering event that has been held in the Kainuu province of Finland since 1966 and attracts participants of all skill levels, from absolute beginners to top performers.
-Steeped in Finnish tradition Kainuu Orienteering Week is the second- oldest orienteering week in the world, having been held as many as 50 times (as of 2017).
+Kainuu Orienteering Week Finland is an annual, international orienteering event that has been held in the Kainuu province of Finland since 1966 and attracts participants of all skill levels, from absolute beginners to top performers.
+Steeped in Finnish tradition Kainuu Orienteering Week is the second- oldest orienteering week in the world, having been held as many as 51 times (as of 2018).
 In 2017, Kainuu Orienteering Week was proud to celebrate its 50th anniversary.

 An orienteering and holiday week for the whole family